 - Reason for the request (explained in a letter or form provided on site)

-Costs and payment of the extension
+Costs and payment for the extension

-My Experience Losing Flights in Japan
+My Experience Missing Flights in Japan

 Despite the losses and difficulties, these experiences were valuable and taught me to plan better, consider unforeseen events, and rely on the help of people I met along the way.